You may donate money or property to a charity.

 You may also give other types of items to charities:

 - Real Estate

-The value of these items may require appraisals from experts, and can depend on offers to purchase the items, and the timing of the transfer from you to the organization.
+The value of these items may need an expert appraisal.
+The values could depend on offers to buy the items and the timing of the donation.

 Federal Tax Deductions for Charitable Donations